hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Let's consider a `customers` map with `customerId` as the key and an `orders` map with `orderId` as the key.
 Since `customerId` and `orderId` are different keys, a customer and their orders may fall into different members in your cluster.
 So how can we have them stored on the same member?
 We create an affinity between the customer and orders.
-If we make them part of the same partition then these entries will be co-located.
+If we make them part of the same partition, these entries will be co-located.
 We achieve this by making `OrderKey`s `PartitionAware`.

 ```javascript
 class OrderKey {